 The Company's liquidity needs have typically arisen from the funding of our research and development programs and the launch of new products, working capital requirements, and other strategic initiatives.
 Most recently, the Company has met these cash requirements through cash on hand, working capital management, and sales of products and services.
 In the past, the Company has also received proceeds from certain private placements and public offerings of our securities.
-While the Company believes it has strategies to increase revenues and reduce costs which can be implemented without disrupting the business or completely restructuring the Company, there can be no assurances.
 Should the Company be required to raise additional capital or seek to obtain financing, there can be no assurance that management would be successful in raising such capital or obtaining such financing on terms acceptable to us, if at all.